rillonline/StarRunnerAdventures/r01kearsarge.md

 assassin.
 Murder, on the other hand, is another matter.
 In some circumstances, it can be prosecuted.

 "Yes," Kearsarge said.
-"I had him assassinated."g
+"I had him assassinated."

 "You had proof then."